ellenjxu/cartlataccel/README.md

 ---

-Version 1.1 (2024-11-12): fixed normalization for rewards so now outputs (-1,+1) per timestep
+Version 1.1 (2024-11-12): fixed normalization for reward, action space so now (-1,1) per timestep.
+Added action clipping to -1,1